sueraywang/sueraywang.github.io/content/project/XPBDMMD/index.md

   - admin

 ---

+## Overview

+This project implements a real-time cloth simulator using **Extended Position-Based Dynamics (XPBD)** on GPU.
+The system reads cloth mesh data (e.g., .obj files) and animated character body-proxy data to generate physically simulated cloth in real-time.

 {{< youtube MuLe-ULOIR8 >}}

-This project implements a real-time cloth simulator using extended position-based dynamics (**XPBD**), which reads in cloth mesh data (e.g., .obj files) and anminated character body-proxies data and generates the simulated cloth.
+---

+## Technical Details

+The simulator works with arbitrary cloth meshes and animated character body-proxies.
+However, simulation quality depends heavily on the match between proxies and the actual body model mesh.

+**Note:** In the demo, only the **skirt** is simulated using the XPBD simulator.
+The top cloth is simulated using **Marvelous Designer** for visual consistency.

 {{< youtube fuNsNcrQUa8 >}}

-Although the simulator works with any cloth mesh and anminated character body-proxies in theory, the result highly depends on the match between proxies and the real body model mesh.
-Therefore, **_only the skirt_** in the demo is simulated with the XPBD simulator, while the other cloth (the top cloth) is simulated using **Marvelous Designer** for the integrity of visual effects.
-Below is a list of the key things I accomplished:
+---

+## Implementation Features

+### Completed Features
-- [x] An XPBD cloth simulator that solves naive distance constraints.
+- XPBD cloth simulator with distance constraints
-- [x] Simple collision detections with the character body using proxies (spheres and cylinders)
+- Collision detection with character body using proxy geometry (spheres and cylinders)
-- [x] GPU acceleration (I used warp to process the simulation on GPU)
+- GPU acceleration using NVIDIA Warp
-- [x] Used Jacobi solver instead of Gauss-Seidal to resolve the simultaneous read/write issue caused by GPU pro- cessing.
+- Jacobi solver implementation (resolves simultaneous read/write issues in GPU processing)
-- [x] Advanced rendering using blender (which involves data manipulation and conversions due to mismatch between coordinate systems)

-Here’s also a list of any items I am expecting to implement in the future:
+- Advanced rendering in Blender with coordinate system alignment

+### Future Enhancements
-- [ ] The collision detection/handling with the upper body of human characters due to its complex topology.
+- Collision detection/handling with complex upper body topology
-- [ ] Cloth’s self collision detection/handling.
+- Cloth self-collision detection and resolution
-- [ ] More intricate constraints for the cloth simulation that would help preserve the cloth’s form (e.g., using angle constraints instead of distance constraints for the bending).
+- Advanced constraints for better form preservation (e.g., angle constraints for bending)

+---

+## Technical Approach

+**Physics Simulation:** Extended Position-Based Dynamics provides stable, real-time simulation with constraint-based solving.

+**GPU Acceleration:** Implemented using NVIDIA Warp for parallel constraint solving.
+The Jacobi solver ensures thread-safe updates during parallel processing.

+**Collision Handling:** Simple proxy-based collision detection using sphere and cylinder primitives for real-time performance.

+**Rendering Pipeline:** Data exported to Blender with careful coordinate system transformations for high-quality visualization.